Rescue One Outreach

 Rescue One is striving to assist the community with needs that may not be met with current programs from other providers.
 By working with pet owners to keep their animals healthy, and providing them with veterinary care such as basic vaccinations and spaying or neutering, we are hoping to reduce the amount of animals we have to bring in to our program in the future.

 Sometimes things happen that keep a pet owner from being able to provide even the basic care for their animals.
 Rather than have their pets surrendered to a shelter, we can often help the owner with temporary food assistance.
 No pet should have to be hungry or lose their home because of unforeseen circumstances.
 If you need emergency food assistance, please email us.

-We offer several vaccination clinics throughout the year at a free or reduced cost.
-At those clinics, we can provide basic vaccinations such as distemper/parvo and rabies shots.
-Dates & details for our clinics will be posted on our Rescue One Facebook page.
+We offer several vaccination clinics throughout the year at a reduced cost, primarily at SAAF Spay & Neuter Clinic.
+At those clinics, we can provide basic vaccinations such as distemper/parvo and rabies shots, as well as microchips and flea & tick medications.
+Dates & details for our clinics will be posted on SAAF’s Facebook page as well as our Rescue One Facebook page.

 Spay & Neuter Assistance

 Since partnering with SAAF Spay and Neuter Clinic in the summer of 2018, we are able to help provide spay & neuter assistance to more pet owners.
 For more information, contact SAAF at 417-831-7223.